-Figure A-1/M.1030 displays random noise versus length and is presented as a guide to the random noise performance which may be found on an international leased circuit.
+Figure A-1/M.1030 displays random noise versus length of circuit of FDM carrier systems and is presented as a guide to the random noise performance which may be found on an international leased circuit.

-FIGURE A-1/M.1030

-Random circuit-noise performance
+FIGURE A-1/M.1030 Random circuit-noise performance

-Note - At the present time the section of the circuit provided by satellite (between earth stations) contributes approximately 10 000 pW0p (-50 dBm0p) of noise.
-Therefore, for the purpose of determining maintenance limits for noise measurement on leased circuits, the length of the section provided by satellite may be considered to be equivalent to 1000 km on Figure A-1/M.1030.
+Note - At the present time the section of the circuit provided by satellite (between earth stations) employing FDM techniques contributes approximately $10\,000 \text{ pW0p}$ (-50 dBm0p) of noise.
+Therefore, for the purpose of determining maintenance limits for noise measurement on leased circuits, the length of the section provided by satellite may be considered to be equivalent to 1000 km in Figure A-1/M.1030.